aschampion/n5gest/README.md

-    export             Export a sequence of image files from a series of z-sections. help               Prints this message or the help of the given subcommand(s) import             Import a sequence of image files as a series of z-sections into a 3D N5 dataset. ls                 List all datasets under an N5 root. map                Run simple math expressions mapping values to new datasets.
+    export             Export a sequence of image files from a series of z-sections. help               Prints this message or the help of the given subcommand(s) import             Import a sequence of image files as a series of z-sections into a 3D N5 dataset. import-tiff        Import a single file TIFF stack as a series of z-sections into a 3D N5 dataset ls                 List all datasets under an N5 root. map                Run simple math expressions mapping values to new datasets.
 For example, to clip values in a dataset: `map example.n5 dataset_in example.n5 dataset_out "min(128, x)"`